-As can be seen in Table 5, among the identified factors, "integration of smart systems" firefighting and "command and operation systems" obtain the highest definite weights (0.31).
-Following that, there are "effective change management", "clear business plan and vision", "data and system quality", "precise definition of business problems and processes". "cooperation between the business and IT community", "user education and support", "equipment", and "management support" in descending order.
+As can be seen in Table 5, among the "integration identified factors, of smart firefighting systems" and "command and operation systems" obtain the highest definite weights (0.31).
+Following that, there are "effective change management", "clear business plan and vision", "data and system quality", "precise definition of business problems and processes", "cooperation between the business and IT community", "user education and support", "equipment", and "management support" in descending order.